-The 401k has always been a curious system because on the one hand, it’s better than a sharp stick in the eye, but on the other hand, it’s simply not enough to retire on given the $18,000 cap on annual pre-tax contributions for 2016.
+The 401k has always been a curious system because on the one hand, it’s better than a sharp stick in the eye, but on the other hand, it’s simply not enough to retire on given the $18,000 cap on annual pre-tax contributions for 2017, the same amount for 2016.
 In fact, I was so jaded by the 401K system that I recommended everyone max it out, but mentally write it off like I do social security.
 This way, you are forced to build your “real” savings and investments with your disposable income.

 Recently, I got a kick in the pants when a 57 year old financial adviser named Larry told me he has over $5.5 million in his 401K!
 Holy crap, I thought to myself.
 How the heck did he accumulate so much, just in his 401K?
 The answer was simply longevity, performance, and company match.

 Larry is a senior partner at his firm.
 Not a surprise since he’s been there for 35 years!
 He has been maxing out his 401K ever since the mid 70s.
 With a company match of $3,000 plus 9% of his base salary, Larry has been able to accumulate $40,000 to $49,500 every year for the past decade alone!
 You see, it’s not just $18,000 one can contribute.
 It’s $18,000 + $3,000 + (9% X his $350,000 salary) = $51,500 capped at currently $49,500 by law.
 In 2016, the maximum pre-tax contribution by employee and employer is ~$52,000 and has risen with inflation since.

 See: How To Save Over $100,000 Pre-Tax A Year For Retirement if you’re curious to learn more.